 Option Name Description Directional matching The strictness of the directional match.
 Exact The input directional must match the database exactly.
 Tight The matching algorithm is "tight."
 Medium The matching algorithm is "medium" (default).
 Loose The matching algorithm is "loose."
 Perform enhanced street matching Specifies whether or not to perform Enhanced Street Matching (ESM).
 ESM applies extra matching logic with additional data to any input address that is not matched through the regular address validation process.
 ESM applies to U.S. addresses only.
-Search address lines on fail ner ValidateAddress will search address lines for the city, and postal code.
-This option enables Validate Address to search the AddressLine input fields for the city, state/province, postal code, and country when the address cannot be matched using the values in the City, StateProvince, and PostalCode input fields.
+Search address lines on fail her ValidateAddress will search address lines for the city, and postal code. fields for the ci ables Validate Address to search the AddressLine input ty, state/province, postal code, and country when the t be matched using the values in the City, StateProvince, le input fields.
 Consider enabling this option if your input addresses have the city, state/province, and postal code information in the AddressLine fields.
-State/Province these fields are ling this option if your input addresses use the City, and PostalCode fields.
-If you enable this option and a used, there is an increased possibility that Validate to correct values in these fields (for example a misspelled
+State/Province these fields are oling this option if your input addresses use the City, and PostalCode fields.
+If you enable this option and e used, there is an increased possibility that Validate to correct values in these fields (for example a misspelled